andrewlovesapple/andrewlovesapple/README.md

 - 👋 Hi, I’m @andrewlovesapple
-- 👀 I’m interested in swift programming
+- 👀 I’m interested in Java programming
-- 🌱 I’m currently learning swift
+- 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...